If you’re an ATV enthusiast, you might have wondered about the battery voltage of your quad.

 The most common voltage for ATV batteries is 12-volts.

-It’s not so much the voltage of the ATV battery, but the size and type of battery that is important.
+It’s not so much the voltage of the battery, but the size and type of battery that is important.

-The most common ATV battery size is a 20L, but comes in many different names and brands, as listed below.
+The most common battery size is a 20L, but comes in many different names and brands, as listed below.

 As you can see above, they all have a “20L” in the name.

 It’s important you get the correct size battery, as most ATVs only have so much room to fit it.
-The size also determines the terminals of the battery, and getting the wrong size could mean the battery leads on your ATV may not reach.
+The size also determines the terminals of the battery, and getting the wrong size could mean the battery leads on your machine may not reach.

-- Power & Capacity: Generally, when you get the correct size battery, it will be the correct cold cranking amps (CCA) that the ATV needs.
+- Power & Capacity: Generally, when you get the correct size battery, it will be the correct cold cranking amps (CCA) that the engine needs.
 There will be some variations, from 250 CCA to 350 CCA.
 The more CCA, the better, especially if you have many electrical accessories.

-- Price & Warranty: The prices for ATV batteries can vary all over the place.
+- Price & Warranty: The prices for the battery can vary all over the place.
 You tend to find more affordable ones online, even the better sealed ones are often priced nicely online.
 Price should not be your only concern, but also the warranty and how easy it is to warranty a battery.
-I tend to buy the second-cheapest ATV battery I can find and carry a jump pack just in case.
+I tend to buy the second-cheapest battery I can find and carry a jump pack just in case.
 I’ve never had to warranty a battery because they usually out of warranty or damaged in other ways that the warranty won’t help.

-Types Of ATV Batteries
+Types Of 4-Wheeler Batteries

-ATV battery types range from the flooded, sealed and AGM variations.
+4-Wheeler battery types range from the flooded, sealed and AGM variations.

 There does exist more types like the GEL and lithium, but they’re not as common and often a lot more expensive.
 Let’s go over each type to help you better understand which one works best for your needs.

-- Flooded: The flooded or the conventional ATV battery is the most common battery type and what most manufacturers ship their new ATVs with.
+- Flooded: The flooded or the conventional battery is the most common battery type and what most manufacturers ship their new ATVs with.
 This type of battery tends to be the cheapest option, but requires the most maintenance and often needs the battery acid added and then charged before using.

-- Sealed: Sealed lead acid batteries for ATVs are my personal favorite as it’s just right, not too cheap but very easy to maintain.
+- Sealed: Sealed lead acid batteries are my personal favorite as it’s just right, not too cheap but very easy to maintain.
 Sealed batteries come already filled, may need an additional charge, and don’t require water or other maintenances.
-You will need to keep this battery on a smart charger when you don’t use your ATV for months, but overall, it’s the best value if you ask me.
+You will need to keep this battery on a smart charger when you don’t use your quad for months, but overall, it’s the best value if you ask me.

 - AGM: The Absorbed Glass Mat (AGM) battery is a variation of the sealed battery, but has better protections in place to protect it from vibrations and rougher conditions.
 The AGM batteries tend to have the plates closer to the electrolyte and offer better power and CCA.
 Flooded, sealed, and AGM are still considered wet cell batteries, there is battery acid that is used, but protection, power, and maintenance differ for them.